If a Court Order is necessary we can assist you apply for the following under the Children Act 1989:

 Our team are members of Resolution and the Law Society Children Panel and are experienced representing parents, grandparents, children and relatives in applications to the Court.
 We will support you and your child(ren) through the process.
 We aim to resolve disputes as quickly and amicably as possible, recognising your need to maintain an ongoing relationship as parents in the future.
 We have experience working with a range of other professionals including, leading Counsel, child and family therapists, counsellors, mediators and child psychologists.

-If you are considering making an application to the Court in relation to your child(ren) we offer a free initial call with one of our representatives in order to assess whether we are able to assist you and to discuss anticipated fees for our services.
+If you are considering making an application to the Court in relation to your child(ren) we offer an initial call with one of our representatives in order to assess whether we are able to assist you and to discuss anticipated fees for our services.